briansunter/graph/site/src/content/logseq/managing-python-projects-and-dependencies-in-2024.md

 This shell has access to the dependencies you installed using poetry like Django.

-, you can use the Django commands to generate your site.
+Now, you can use the Django commands to generate your site.
 If following a Django tutorial, run `poetry shell` before running the Django terminal commands.

 Run `django-admin startproject mysite` to create your project skeleton.